rfsaldanha/brclimr/README.md

 remotes::install_gitlab(repo = "rdefreit/brclimr", host = "https://gitlab.inria.fr")
 ```

 Currently, this package uses zonal weather indicators created for each Brazilian municipality with data from the BR-DWGD project (Xavier et al. 2022).
-For each municipality and weather indicator, a series of statistics was calculated considering the data cells that intersects the municipality.
+For each municipality and weather indicator, a series of daily statistics was calculated considering the data cells that intersects the municipality.

 For the BR-DWGD project, the following data can be retrieved with this package